UK Apple Cider Vinegar - Raw, Natural, Unpasteurised, Made From Organically Grown Apples.

 What is the ‘Mother’?

-The ‘Mother’ is essentially enzymes, a natural substance created during the fermentation process of acv.
+The ‘Mother’ is essentially enzymes, a natural substance created during the fermentation process of ACV.
 It appears as a cob-web like formation floating in the vinegar.
 The ‘mother’ is alive and is made up from bacteria, enzymes and living nutrients.
-Many brands of ACV remove this formation, as to many it would appear that something is wrong with the vinegar, when in fact the mother is the most nutritious part of the ACV and contains the majority of its beneficial properties.
+Many brands of ACV remove this formation, as to many it would appear that something is wrong with the vinegar.
+The presence of the mother shows that the vinegar has not been processed or filtered.

 [back to top]